-According to Kalibata, Africa was witnessing an agricultural transformation with countries that made the biggest investments in smallholder agriculture rewarded with sizeable jumps in both farm productivity and overall economic performance.
+According to Kalibata, Africa witnessed an agricultural transformation, with countries that made the biggest investments in smallholder agriculture rewarded with sizeable jumps in farm productivity and overall economic performance.

 “Seeds of improved varieties are important in raising yields and ensuring food security, proper nutrition, and prosperity for not only smallholder farmers but the general population,” she said.

-“Local private seed companies are a critical player in delivering a truly African green revolution.
-These companies should diversify the seeds they produce from maize to include other crops that can play a role in food security and climate change adaptation like sorghum, millet, and legumes such as cowpeas, pigeon peas, and green grams.
-The companies are also best placed to innovatively produce seeds and planting materials for crops that are vegetatively propagated like sweet potatoes and cassava,” added Kalibata.
+“Local private seed companies are critical in delivering a truly African green revolution.
+These companies should diversify their maize seeds to include other crops that can play a role in food security and climate change adaptation like sorghum, millet, and legumes such as cowpeas, pigeon peas, and green grams.
+The companies are also best placed to innovatively produce seeds and planting materials for vegetatively propagated crops like sweet potatoes and cassava,” added Kalibata.

 Subsequently, the 2014 Africa Progress Report notes that “African countries spent US$35 billion on food imports (excluding fish) in 2011.
-The share accounted for by intra-African trade: less than 5 percent.
-If Africa’s farmers increased their productivity and substituted these imports with their own produce, this would provide a powerful impetus to reducing poverty, enhancing food and nutrition security, and supporting a more inclusive pattern of growth.”
+The share accounted for by intra-African trade: less than 5 per cent.
+If Africa’s farmers increased their productivity and substituted these imports with their own produce, this would provide a powerful impetus to reducing poverty, enhancing food and nutrition security, and supporting a more inclusive growth pattern.”

-The UN Food and Agriculture Organization’s annual State of Food and Agriculture report, ‘The State of Food and Agriculture – Climate change agriculture and food security’, focusing on social protection and anti-poverty measures, innovation in family farming and designing food systems for better nutrition cites that climate change has already begun to affect the world’s food production, and unless significant action is taken, it could put millions of more people at risk of hunger and poverty in the next few decades.
+The UN Food and Agriculture Organization’s annual State of Food and Agriculture report, ‘The State of Food and Agriculture – Climate change agriculture and food security”, focuses on social protection and anti-poverty measures, innovation in family farming and designing food systems for better nutrition cites that climate change has already begun to affect the world’s food production.
+Without significant action, it could put millions more people at risk of hunger and poverty in the next few decades.

-Going forward, José Graziano da Silva in the report says, “The time to invest in agriculture and rural development is now.
+In the report, José Graziano da Silva says, “The time to invest in agriculture and rural development is now.
 The challenge is garnering diverse financing sources, aligning their objectives to the extent possible, and creating the right policy and institutional environments to bring about the transformational change needed to eradicate poverty, adapt to climate change and contribute to limiting greenhouse gas emissions.”